Krishna6475/Auto-correcting-the-power-of-Spectacles-using-Machine-Learning/README.md

 # Auto-correcting-the-power-of-Spectacles-using-Machine-Learning

+This README.md will give users a comprehensive understanding of how to use, contribute to, and run the project.

 # Auto-Adjustment of Spectacles Power

 This project demonstrates the use of machine learning to automatically adjust the power of spectacles based on real-time sensor data.
 The system predicts the ideal focal length based on a clarity score, allowing for real-time adjustment of spectacles for optimal vision.